SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Vitriolic Mixtures

-Starting at 3rd level, you gain the ability to use a Vitriolic Mixture of your own making:
+You gain the ability to use a Vitriolic Mixture of your own making:
 • Affliction: On a hit the creature takes 2d4 acid damage and 2d4 poison damage.
 The creature is also poisoned until the end of their next turn.
 • Corrosion: On a hit the creature takes 2d8 acid damage.
 The creature also gets the AC reduced by 2 until the end of their next turn.
 • Misery: On a hit the creature takes 2d8 acid damage which lingers on their skin dealing an additional 2d4 acid damage at the end of their next turn.